locosd123/codex/README.md

 The bot will automatically use this session; otherwise it connects via the `TELEGRAM_BOT_TOKEN`.

+Without a session file, Telethon is logged in as a bot and cannot read the history of private channels or any channel that disallows bots; such attempts result in a `BotMethodInvalidError`.

 For persistent running on a server via SSH, consider using `screen` or `tmux`, or configure a systemd service.